Changissnz/selfinterest/README.md

 the ideal from the righteous practice.
 Mannerism can act as an effective front for deception and abuses of power.
 These two issues of mannerism can be reduced to errors in judgment by the practice of correspondence theory.
-In correspondence theory application, the manner, that is the attitude and/or appearance, signifies a positive ideal, in other words, a virtue or moral infallible by conceptual integrity, yet inclined towards faultiness by practice, but through the trial-and-error, the manner emerges as the best practice of the
+In application of correspondence theory, the manner, that is the attitude and/or appearance, signifies a positive ideal, in other words, a virtue or moral infallible by conceptual integrity, yet inclined towards faultiness by practice, but through the trial-and-error, the manner emerges as the best practice of the